nautobot/nautobot/nautobot/docs/configuration/authentication/permissions.md

 ## Configuration

 !!! note
-    By default, once authenticated, if the user has never logged in before a new user account will be created for the user.
+    When a user logs in for the first time via remote user authentication or SSO, Nautobot will create a new user account for them.
-    This new user will not be a member of any group or have any permissions assigned.
-If you would like to create users with a default set of permissions there are some additional variables to configure the permissions:
+    By default, this new user will not be a member of any group or have any permissions assigned.
+If you would like to create users with a default set of permissions, there are some additional variables to configure:

 ---